norwegian-geotechnical-institute/field-manager-python-client/Readme.md

 [] 1.
 Check the api names, Jiyang
 [] 2.
 Check the warnings, Ingeborg
-[] 3.
+[x] 3.
 Check is it ok to publish this python client, Jiyang [] 4.
 Build the pipeline.
 Jiyang
 [] 5.
 Use the production version, Jiyang
 [] 6.
 Publish.
 Jiyang
 [] 7.
 Find a better way to get tokens
 [] 8.
-Check out how exception handling
+Check out exception handling